Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

 This step describes how to copy the base OS onto the SD Card.

-* [ ] TODO: Add section with instructions building multiple CP/M drives using
-    the z80-disk-maker repository.

 The `make world` recipe compiles 3 main features:

 * boot/firmware.bin - Firmware for the FLASH ROM.